 10th IFK won the Congress Award

 On November 7th 2016, the winner of the 11th Dresden Congress Award has been announced in front of an audience of 300 representatives of politics, science, culture and economy at Dresden Erlwein-Capitol.
 The 10th International Fluid Power Conference won the congress award in the category 501 to 1000 participants.
 Professor Dr.-Ing.
 Jürgen Weber, director of the Institute of Fluid Power at the TU Dresden received the price representing the IFK-team: “Receiving this award is a big honor to the whole team.
 A lot of effort, heart and soul was put into this event.
 I am pleased we established a high-class conference here in Dresden with interesting talks creating an important platform for science and industry.”

 Dresden Congress Award for the 10th International Fluid Power Conference from left to right: Dirk Hilbert (Mayor of Dresden), Prof. Dr.-Ing.
 Jürgen Weber (Director of the Institute of Fluid Power at TU Dresden), Dr. Bettina Bunge (Managing Director Dresden Marketing GmbH) Photo: (c) Silvio Dittrich

 Review on the 10th International Fluid Power Conference

+The 10th International Conference on Fluid Power (IFK) was held in Dresden from 8th to 10th March 2016.
+Being one of the world’s most significant scientific conferences on fluid power control technology and systems it offers a common platform for the presentation and discussion of trends and innovations to manufacturers, users and scientists.
+The main theme was “Smart Fluid Power”.
 With more than 600 participants and 37 exhibitors being part of this conference the IFK was once more a central meeting point in fluid power.
 It is a platform for exchange between the producing industry and researchers at universities, with talks on innovations and discussions about ongoing development trends.
 This is clearly proven by the statistic of participation (50% university, 50% industry).
 Moreover the IFK is a world-wide known event with 40% of international guests. © André Wirsig